genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/01_ssdt-day1.md

 Create a new item in the system definition file and use it in the fields definition file.

-:::tip changing genesis-system-definition configurations To do this exercise, clone the Developer Training [repository](https://github.com/genesiscommunitysuccess/devtraining-alpha), go to the file **genesis-system-definition.kts** and do the changes.
+:::tip changing genesis-system-definition configurations To do this exercise, go to the file **genesis-system-definition.kts** and do the changes.
 Then, go to the fields definition file and set the *nullable* using SysDef.

-After the changes, don't forget to run *build*, *install-site-specific* and *deploy* tasks.
+After the changes, don't forget to run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).
 :::